andreisoare/lib-themisui/themis_components/thFilter/readme.md

 * `label` (string)
   * Useful to show to the user what this filter field actually is.
 * `type` (string)
-  * One of: "autocomplete", "select", "search", "date", "number".
+  * One of: "autocomplete", "select", "string", "date", "number".
 * `showOnInit` (boolean, default: false)
   * Indicates whether this field should be displayed to the user by default, without having to click the "Add" button and enable it from a list.

-### Autocomplete Filter
+### Autocomplete filter

 Uses our `thAutocomplete` component to query the server for options as you type.